Dash1704/CV/README.md

 #### Strong Communicator

 With my background in policing, I have interacted with people from all walks of life.
 Often in challenging and stressful situations, I adapt my language and behaviours to the needs of individuals while treating everyone with respect.
 I have already proven capable of adjusting the language I've used in software development.
-When delivering a presentation on my final project at Makers, I understood the audience had a combination of people from technical and non-technical backgrounds, and so I delivered my topic in a way so all could understand.
+When delivering a presentation on my final project at Makers, I understood the audience had a combination of people from technical and non-technical backgrounds.
+I adapted my presentation to suit the needs of this diverse audience, by explaining any technical terms in plain English.

 Final project presentation [here](https://www.youtube.com/watch?v=3zp1iiiwcQ4) (1:10 Start of the group presentation, 5:00 for my presentation)